-I’ve made this steak fajita marinade for Eva Longoria, Lyle Lovett, Andy Dalton, Tony Parker, Tyler Seguin, and Bobby Flay, so you might say this recipe has been well-tested.
+I’ve made this steak fajita marinade for Eva Longoria, Lyle Lovett, Andy Dalton, Tony Parker, Tyler Seguin, and Bobby Flay.
+So you might say this recipe has been well-tested.

-As a private chef you learn what your best recipes are because they end up being everyone’s favorite recipes, requested time and time again, no matter who they are or how exciting their life is.
+As a private chef, you learn what your best recipes are because they end up being everyone’s favorite recipes.
+They’re requested time and time again, no matter who they are or how exciting their life is.

 Now, if you’re in California, you’ll have your choice of skirt, flank, and tri-tip.
 Tri-tip is really cool because it’s beautifully marbled with fat and can be butterflied for thinner slices, which means more exposure to the marinade!

-No matter where you are, check to see if you have a Mexican grocery store or butcher shop near by.
-They have expertly sliced fajita meat specifically butterflied and butchered thin to soak up marinades, and sear hot and fast.
-That’s where I got this beautiful skirt steak…
+No matter where you are, check to see if you have a Mexican grocery store or butcher shop nearby.
+They have expertly cut fajita meat sold in slabs, specifically butterflied and butchered thin in order to soak up marinades, and sear hot and fast.

 Steak Fajita Marinade Ingredients:

-Here is the Texas secret to making the best steak fajita recipe.
+Here is the Texas secret to making the best steak fajita marinade recipe.
 You’ve got to use pineapple juice.

 First, pineapple juice is what powdered meat tenderizer is usually made from (pineapples or papayas).
 Enzymes in pineapple juice break down the steak, and although you will still get plenty of chew, you will get that juicy-pull-apart-restaurant-quality tenderness that you’re searching for in a home fajita meat recipe.

-This fajita marinade recipe also includes soy sauce, garlic, and fresh lime juice.
+This steak fajita marinade recipe also includes soy sauce, garlic, and fresh lime juice.
 Garlic for interest, soy sauce for salt, and lime juice to balance the sweetness of the pineapple and provide a little Mexican flair.

-This is a classic combination that I suspect everyone from Pappasito’s Cantina to Uncle Julio’s, is using for either their chicken or steak fajitas.
+This is a classic combination that I suspect everyone from Pappasito’s Cantina to Uncle Julio’s, is using for either their chicken fajitas or steak fajitas.

-We have soaked the steak in the fajita marinade for as little as 6 hours, all the way up to 2-3 days.
+We have soaked the meat in the steak fajita marinade for as little as 6 hours, all the way up to 2-3 days.
 The flavor and tenderness peaks at 1-2 days in the marinade, but still provides excellent flavor if you can get the meat submerged in the morning before work, and cook it that evening when you get home.

 The garlic is pressed through a garlic press, or smashed well and sprinkled all around the steak fajita meat.

 We eat with our eyes.
 I’m a private chef and 80% of my job is making ordinary food look breathtaking.
-I’ve learned a couple tricks along the way and I thought I would share this one.
+I’ve learned a couple of tricks along the way and I thought I would share this one.
 I sprinkle cilantro on the beef during the marinade because the green flecks look beautiful on the final grilled steak fajitas.
 They don’t really add any flavor at all so don’t go running to the store if you haven’t got any fresh cilantro in your kitchen.